 \subsection{Imaging Predictors: HMI/SDO, AIA/SDO, and SOHO/MDI}

 The imaging dataset of interest is the imaging data provided by the Atmospheric Imaging Assembly (AIA) \citep{lemen2012atmospheric} and Helioseismic and Magnetic Imager (HMI) \citep{scherrer2012helioseismic} instruments from the Solar Dynamics Observatory (SDO) since its launch in 2010 \citep{pesnell2012solar}.
 These instruments capture the full-disk images of the Sun in high spatial resolution (4096 $\times 4096$) with high temporal frequency as well.
 However, the data from HMI and AIA do not align up one-to-one as the AIA images have a larger field of view, resulting in different pixel sizes.
-There has been much work in processing the SDO instrument data to help facilitate its use in machine learning research due to these kinds of discrepancies.
-For example, \cite{galvez2019machine} curates a data set by removing poor quality images, rescaling the images to a lower and more manageable resolution (512 $\times 512$), and applied corrections due to machine degradation and exposure issues.
+There has been extensive work on processing SDO instrument data to facilitate its use in machine learning research, given these discrepancies.
+For example, \citet{galvez2019machine} curates a data set by removing poor quality images, rescaling the images to a lower and more manageable resolution (512 $\times 512$), and applying corrections due to machine degradation and exposure issues.

-In particular, the data product that we focus on is tailored specifically for machine-learning based flare prediction research [Jin et al., 2024 in prep], which processes the existing HMI HARP data with the AIA images (in the 8 channels of 94, 131, 171, 193, 211, 304, 35, and 1600 Ångstroms) to make it the same field of view and coordinates.
-This data set will contain all B, C, M, and X-class flares from 2010-2024, starting 24 hours before the flare peak-time at a temporal cadence of 12 minutes.
-The flare peak time is described by the Geostationary Operational Environmental Satellite (GOES) which is operated by the United State's National Oceanic and Atmospheric Administration (NOAA).